Also known as lymphocytopenia, it is a term used to describe the state in which a specific type of blood cell called a lymphocyte is lacking.

-White blood cells are important for humans.
-These are considerably valuable in maintaining the immune system in the body.
+White blood cells are essential for humans.
+These are considered valuable in maintaining the immune system in the body.
 However, the level of white blood cells increases or decreases depending on a person’s health conditions.

-Lymphopenia, also known as lymphopenia, is a condition in which the level of lymphocytes drops in the blood.
-Basically, these are white blood cells and are responsible for numerous functions, including the maintenance of immunity in the body.
+Lymphopenia, also known as Lymphopenia, is a condition in which the level of lymphocytes drops in the blood.
+These are white blood cells and are responsible for numerous functions, including maintaining the immunity in the body.

-The vast majority of the cells in our blood are erythrocytes (red blood cells) that are responsible for transporting oxygen throughout the body.
+The vast majority of the cells in our blood are erythrocytes (red blood cells) responsible for transporting oxygen throughout the body.
 This is followed by thrombocytes (platelets) and leukocytes.

 Leukocytes are produced in the bone marrow and circulate freely in the bloodstream as part of the immune system.
-Lymphocytes account for the largest proportion of these cells, ranging from 25 to 45 percent.
+Lymphocytes account for the most significant proportion of these cells, ranging from 25 to 45 percent.

 The lymphocytes can be divided into three subsets:

-- Natural killer cells (NK): which serve as the first line of defense for the immune system.
+- Natural killer cells (NK): serve as the first line of defense for the immune system.

-- T-cells: that are produced in response to a specific pathogen.
+- T-cells: are produced in response to a specific pathogen.

-- B cells: that produce antibodies that help other cells to identify and neutralize pathogens.
+- B cells: produce antibodies that help other cells identify and neutralize pathogens.

-For example, HIV specifically targets CD4 T cells for infection, resulting in massive losses of that specific cell.
+For example, HIV explicitly targets CD4 T cells for infection, resulting in massive losses of that specific cell.